-The Add/Drop Period begins on the first day of the semester or session and ends after 6 days of classes have occurred (this includes Saturday).
-A student may make schedule adjustments during the Add/Drop period on MyHU, or in the Office of Records and Registration.
+The Add/Drop Period begins on the first day of the semester or subterm and ends after 6 days of classes have occurred (this includes Saturday).
+A student may make schedule adjustments during the add/drop period on MyHU, or in the Records and Registration office.
 No course may be added after the end of this period.
 If a student withdraws from any course after the conclusion of this period and up until the last day to withdraw from a course with a "W", a final grade of "W" will appear on the permanent record.
 After that period, a "WF" will appear on the permanent record.
-The withdrawal deadlines appear on the Academic Calendar for both semesters and sessions.
+The withdrawal deadlines appear on the Academic Calendar posted on MyHU for both semesters and subterms.